-If you own an older copy of CrossOver Games, however, you may continue to use that alongside CrossOver XI and later if you wish to do so.
+However if you own an older copy of CrossOver Games you may continue to use it alongside CrossOver XI and later if you wish to do so.
 If you have both CrossOver and CrossOver Games installed on your computer, you can chose which product to use when you install an application using a CrossTie file downloaded from the CodeWeavers website.